-Top 10 Accounts Payable Best Practices
+Top 10 Accounts Payable Best Practices of 2023

 Until recently, AP was an unglamorous, back-end function which was not a priority with most business owners or CEOs.
-But now, companies are realising the importance of accounts payable invoice processing best practices in improving cash flow, working capital and relationships with suppliers/vendors.
+But now, companies are realizing the importance of accounts payable invoice processing best practices in improving cash flow, working capital and relationships with suppliers/vendors.

 Ensure on-time payments, consistent cash flow and avoid internal or vendor fraud.
-Here are 10 accounts payable tips & tricks that will optimise your balance sheet:
+Here are 15 accounts payable tips & tricks that will optimise your balance sheet:

 1. Keep Track of Your Accounts Payable Process

-The top best practice in the accounts payable process is to review, organise and prioritise invoices and bills according to their due dates.
+The top best practice in the accounts payable process is to review, organize and prioritize invoices (or proforma invoices) and bills according to their due dates.
 It would be a good strategy for your accounts payable team to work closely with your procurement team to streamline and keep track of purchases, pay orders, 3-way matches and invoices.
 This not only enhances efficiency but also helps check duplication, omission or delay in processing invoices, and any fraudulent activity.

 2. Time IS Money

 In business timing is everything; and when it comes to cash flow, timing is critical.
 Hence, it is an accounts payable best practice to pay invoices on time – never early, never late.
 Early payments do not really make sense and may unnecessarily block your cash; whereas late payments can make you unpopular with suppliers and even cost you in terms of interest or late charges.
 On-time payment earns you the trust and respect of suppliers and associates.
 If your vendors offer incentives for early payment, you might as well utilize them.

 3. Maintain an Up-to-date Supplier List

 It would also be in your company’s best interest to involve key personnel in the selection of suppliers, as part of an accounts payable and invoicing processing best practice.
 Negotiate prices, discounts, terms of service and payment.
-Set up a master Supplier Data, which contains details of products or services, volume discounts, credits, delivery timelines, quality standards, service level agreements (SLAs) and other terms of contract.
+Set up a master Supplier Data List, which contains details of products or services, volume discounts, credits, delivery timelines, quality standards, service level agreements (SLAs) and other terms of contract.
 Establish strict procurement standards.
 Such a list also prevents employees from engaging in random or fraudulent purchases.

-4. Standardise Payment Terms
+4. Standardize Payment Terms

-Establishing Standard Payment Terms for all suppliers is an accounts payable best practice that can help optimise their payment processing.
+Establishing Standard Payment Terms for all suppliers is an accounts payable best practice that can help optimize their payment processing.
 It also gives you better control over cash flow.
 Standard Payment Terms are important, especially when dealing with a large number of suppliers.
 While it prevents ad hoc negotiations with individual suppliers, standard payment terms should not preclude renegotiations.

-5. Centralise for Transparency & Efficiency
+5. Centralize for Transparency & Efficiency

 The involvement of senior management in the accounts payable process will also help motivate the AP team.
-In addition, having robust systems in place and following accounts payable and invoicing best practices gives you an accurate audit trail, and enables you to monitor the volume of invoices and payouts.
+In addition, having robust systems in place and following accounts payable best practices gives you an accurate audit trail, and enables you to monitor the volume of invoices and payouts.